Jump to:

 Need for Speed: Shift with a unique mobile experience for players

-PlatformsYear of ReleaseDeveloper (optional)
+PlatformsYear of ReleaseDeveloper

-PC, PS3, Xbox 360, Playstation Portable, Mobile Devices (iOS, Android)2009Slightly Mad Studios
+PC, PS3, Xbox 360, PlayStation Portable, Mobile Devices (iOS, Android)2009Slightly Mad Studios

 Need for Speed: Shift was a radical departure from street racing and police pursuits, offering a more realistic gameplay style that resembles racing simulators.
 Instead of free roam and city chases, players are offered professional races on tracks.
 Plus, this version is available to play on your mobile device.